Regulation and Policies

 The USGA further recommends that state golf associations follow these time guidelines, but says that if a state implements the new Rule in 2014, it should be only done for competitions involving expert players (such as the Michigan Amateur.)
 At this time, GAM tournaments will not be subject to the USGA groove rule.

-Play is governed by the Rules of Golf, Effective January 2019 and their interpretations and clarifications as approved by the USGA and The R&A. Any changes or additions to this card will be supplied on a supplementary Rules sheet.
+Play is governed by the Rules of Golf, Effective January 2023 and clarifications as approved by the USGA and The R&A. Any changes or additions to this card will be supplied on a supplementary Rules sheet.
 Unless otherwise noted, the penalty for breach of a Local Rule or Condition of Competition is: General Penalty

 Balls and Clubs: Only brands of golf balls on the latest USGA list of conforming balls shall be used.
 Only conforming driver heads on current USGA list may be used.
 Non-conforming golf clubs, balls or tees shall not be used (Local Rules G-1 and G-3).
 Penalty for making a stroke in breach of Rule 4.1a or 4.2a: Disqualification.

-Undue Delay: See GAM Pace of Play Policy, Local Rule 8K-2, and Local Rule 8K-5.
+Undue Delay: See GAM Pace of Play Policy, Local Rule 8K-2.
 Players in violation of policy may be penalized.

-Code of Conduct: See GAM Player Code of Conduct and Committee Procedure 5H.
+Code of Conduct: See GAM Player Code of Conduct and Committee Procedure 5I.
 Players in violation of policy may be penalized or disqualified.

 Penalty Area Stakes and Lines: When both stakes and lines are used to define penalty areas, stakes identify the penalty area and lines define the edge.
 Penalty areas are marked by either painted yellow or red lines.
 This affects the player’s relief options.
 See Rule 17.1d.

 Practice: Prior to and after a round in stroke play, a player may practice on the designated practice areas.
-Rule 5.2b covering practice in stroke play is modified in this way: A player may not practice on the competition course before or between rounds.
-Penalty for breach of Local Rule, see Rule 5.2.
+Rule 5.2b is modified in this way with Model Local Rule I-1.2.
+A player is prohibited from practicing on the course after the player completes their final round of the day.

 Cell Phones: Cell phones may be used for legal distance-measuring, scorekeeping, and viewing of approved tournament information (e.g., notice/hole-location sheet, live leaderboard, Rules of Golf).
+Deliberate refusal to update scores after each hole or deliberate falsification of scores in a live scoring app is a violation of the GAM Player Code of Conduct.
 Should a player use a cell phone for matters other than this in a non-urgent situation, the player may be subject to penalty under the GAM Player Code of Conduct.
 This includes, but is not limited to, social media usage, texting, e-mail, calls and web browsing.

 Motorized Transportation: Unless otherwise permitted by the Committee, players and caddies shall not use motorized carts.
 Penalty for breach- General Penalty for each hole where there is a breach.
 Spectators are not permitted to ride.
 When carts are permitted only two carts per group and only two people in or on a cart.